singharsh21/Assignment3_8560_W22/README.md

 c. npm install express-validator
 d. npm install ejs

-Once the node modules folder is created, then type node index.js in the terminal
+Once the node modules folder is created, make sure you are in the right folder i.e. UniqueLightingHouse otherwise type ls to show the list of files
+If not in same directory, then change the directory using cd UniqueLightingHouse

+Then type node index.js in the terminal window.

 Once you get notification that everything is done fine, then open the browser and type localhost:8080 to run the project.